gabbarSan/himalayan-hiking-club-website-jamstack/src/himalayanProfile/kedarkantha-peak-trek.md

       flavors and experience the cuisine of the area.
 Overnight stay at the hotel.
   - image: /assets/templates/images/kedarkantha-peak-trek-day-2.jpg
     imageAlt: kedarkantha peak trek day 2
     heading: "Day 2: Sankri to Juda-ka-Talab"
-    description: Though the tour starts from Dehradun but the trekking trip commences from Sankri only.
-Having an early start after a healthy breakfast at the hotel it’s a journey straight towards Juda Ka Talab which is based at an altitude of 9100 feet.
-It’s a 4km trekking journey and the approximate time for reaching the same is around 5 hours.
-The journey begins by moving out of Sankri village through an extension called Sor.
-      Once the village is crossed the road takes a wide curve and climbs sharply.
-Moving along the stream this is the road that moves towards the Kedarkantha.
-The initial climb would be climbing several bridges through dense forest trees and thick carpet of maple and pine leaves all brown in color.
-It’s an exquisite vision and a pictorial view that leaves all mesmerized.
-The trail is wide and one can hear the sounds of running streams all through but may not be in view till much further.
-On the way one can view remote villages where women and kids are found carrying bundles of wooden logs, wooden sticks and dry leaves to utilize them for household cooking and setting up night fire.
-While crunching the dried maple and oak leaves on the way up one can also view Himalayan Languars swinging from one branch of trees to another.
-Though they are somewhat a shy animal it’s difficult to have a gallant view of them as they move quickly from the vision’s range.
-Apart from this, boars, martens and hares can also be spotted in this region.
-The scenario however changes a lot in the summer months when the luscious meadows remain verdant green with hilly flowers of unique kind.
-Crossing few streams and continuing through the trail and rising sharp through dense oaks one can reach the beautiful pictorial spot of Jadu Ka Talab which can never be missed by any trekker due to its sharp contrasting and unique beauty.
-Jadu Ka talab is a too perfect a destination.
-The sharp contrast of a giant lake on the left and thick pine and oak forest on the right is a fascinating setting the lap of Mother Nature and an ideal campsite to spend a perfect evening.
-One can engage in activities like photography or nature walk to explore the area at the best.
-At the night time campfire can also be a good idea to share the light supper some warm drinks underneath the clear sky.
-The night sky however is a treat to the eyes with bright and shining stars creating a magnificent aura which is enjoyable for all trekkers.
-Overnight sleep is arranged in tents.
-sectionItineraryBullets:
-  - image: /assets/templates/images/profile/kedarkantha-peak-trek/kedarkantha-peak-trek-day-1.jpg
-    imageAlt: kedarkantha peak trek day 1
-    heading: "Day 1: Arrival at Sankri"
-    description: The exotic and fascinating Kedarkantha Trek commences from Dehradun city.
-The trekkers for the trip should reach Dehradun on the day before the trip commences or before 6am of the commencing date.
-The trekkers will be received warmly by the authorized personal from Dehradun at 6:30am for a onward journey to Sankri.
-Sankri is located at a distance of 220kms on the National Highway 123.
-It’s a long scenic drive on a Tata Sumo or a similar vehicle providing absolute comfort to the trekkers so that they can enjoy the beauty of the location.
-It is the scenic surroundings which increases the pleasure of reaching the destination and exhilarates the joy of the thrilling tour that remains yet to be experienced.
-The journey is a long one and takes about evening to reach the destination.
-In the midst one can enjoy the lunch break at the popular eateries having some local food and homemade spices.
-The last 22 kms to Sankri is all the more exciting since it travels through Govind National Park which is famous for its avid collection of flora typical of this region and not found in any other location of the country.
-The expected time to reach Sankri is 5 pm but since in some areas the roads are a little bumpy and rough, the time can be a little longer.
-However on reaching the destination one can check in to the prior booked hotel and our representative can help with the check in formalities.
-After freshening up, since the evening is free for leisure one can enjoy indoors and relax or can set out to explore the beautiful Sankri village where there are local shops and small market selling mostly daily goods and a collection of few dhabas.
-The BSNL network is quite erratic here so getting the phone lines can be a little difficult.
-However the scenic beauty of the setting sun on the Greater Himalayas from Sankri is a fabulous sight to savor.
-One can have dinner at the hotel premises or can enjoy dinner at the dhabas to taste some local flavors and experience the cuisine of the area.
-Overnight stay at the hotel.
-  - image: /assets/templates/images/profile/kedarkantha-peak-trek/kedarkantha-peak-trek-day-2.jpg
-    imageAlt: kedarkantha peak trek day 2
-    heading: "Day 2: Sankri to Juda-ka-Talab"
     description: Though the tour starts from Dehradun but the trekking trip